EthanMerrill/100-Days-of-Code/journal.md

 Continued the Basic JavaScript exercises.
 I also left my first feedback on other people projects using the FCC Forum.
 Getting involved with the community remains a priority during this 100 days challenge.
 I would like to contribute to open source or non profit projects as well, perhaps when I have slightly more experience.
 Overall Quite productive considering the time spent coding today.

+# Day 26

+99% of the way through basic Javascript, just stuck on the last 2 recursion problems.
+I'm resisting the urge to cheat, but I think I need to find some other resources on recursion to get a better grip on the subject.
+The loops section had me wanting to write python all afternoon.

+*Goals*
+- [ ] Finish Basic Javascript
+- [ ] Fix wrap on header in product page
+- [ ] Cost product page on github correctly
+- [ ] Post product page and ask for feedback!

+# Day 27

+- [ ] Finish Basic Javascript
+- [ ] Fix wrap on header in product page
+- [ ] Cost product page on github correctly
+- [ ] Post product page and ask for feedback!
+- [ ] Start ES6

+# Day 28

+- [ ] Finish ES6
+- [ ] Start Regular Expressions